-For internet access when using Nucleus2, you will require an unmanaged gigabit network switch (such as the Netgear GS108).
+For internet access when using Nucleus2, you will need an unmanaged gigabit network switch (such as the Netgear GS108).
 Or simple connect the Nucleus2 directly to your home's router.

 Connect your Nucleus2, computer, and any Dante I/O to the unmanaged switch.
-Then connect your internet/WiFi router to the unmanaged switch using an Ethernet cable.
+Then connect your internet/WiFi router to the unmanaged switch.